mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 **Question**: *[unintelligible]*

 **Katagiri**: Well, because we have enjoyed our small mind for many years.
-So we have got used to enjoying it, for many, many years; not only your own life, [but] from the beginningless past, we have done so always.
+So we have got used to enjoying it for many, many years; not only your own life, [but] from the beginningless past, we have done so always.
 That’s why it’s pretty hard to see the big mind immediately.

 It really depends on the individual.
 Maybe someone really can see big mind after practicing three years, or five years, maybe ten years.
 Maybe so.
 It doesn’t matter.